fynv/ThrustRTC/README.md

   * test/test_gather.cpp
   * python/test/test_gather.py

-Thrust fancy-iterators are being ported progressively (as "fake-vectors"):
+Thrust fancy-iterators are being ported progressively (as "fake-vectors").
-The following examples shows the use if the ported fake-vector classes:
+The following examples shows the use of the ported fake-vector classes:

 * DVConstant (constant_iterator)
   * test/test_constant.cpp